nocomplexity/codeaudit/docs/checks/assert_check.md

 1. Assertions are primarily for debugging and development, **NOT** for production validation or error handling.

-* **They can be disabled:** When Python is run in optimized mode (with the `-O` or `-OO` flags, or by setting the `PYTHONOPTIMIZE` environment variable), `assert` statements are completely ignored.
+* **They can be disabled:** When Python is run in optimized mode (with the `python -O` or `python -OO` flags, or by setting the `PYTHONOPTIMIZE` environment variable), `assert` statements are completely ignored.

+When using `python -O` or `python -OO` the Python interpreter removes all assert statements from the bytecode.

 This means any crucial checks you rely on for security or data integrity will simply vanish, leaving your application vulnerable.

 * **Not for user input validation:** So never use `assert` to validate user input or external data.
 If assertions are disabled in production, malicious or malformed input will bypass your checks, potentially leading to crashes, data corruption, or even arbitrary code execution.
 Use `if/else` statements with proper exception handling (e.g., `ValueError`, `TypeError`) for this.